HavocJames/local-llm/README.md

-# local-llm
+## local-llm
-Using LangChain to run a local large language model without GPU
+The code use LangChain to run a large language model (mistral 7B) locally without GPU
+# S